 Traders buy stocks that are moving in a particular direction with high volume.
 The focus is on riding the ‘momentum’ of a stock’s price trend until it slows down.

 While both trading and investing involve buying assets, the approach to each is very different.
-Here’s an overview of the key differences between trading and investing:
+Here’s an overview of the key differences in stock trading vs investing:

 Who should invest and who should trade?

-If you’re unsure which one between trading vs. investing is meant for you, you can use the following criteria to make a decision.
+If you’re unsure whether trading or investing is meant for you, you can use the following criteria to make a decision.

 You should invest if:

-• You are looking for relatively stable options like investing in mutual funds.
+- You are looking for long-term investment options like mutual funds.

 You should trade if:

-• You are willing to take risks for quick profits.
+- You are willing to take risks in pursuit of short-term profits.

 For beginners:

 Investing in mutual funds is a suitable option.
-It’s simple, stable and managed by professionals.
+It’s simple, professionally managed, and suitable for long-term investing.

 If you have a full-time job:

-• Investing is more suitable since it doesn’t need daily attention.
+- Investing is more suitable since it doesn’t require daily attention.

-Keep in mind that trading involves higher risks and quick rewards, while investing focuses on slow and steady growth.
+Keep in mind that trading involves higher risks and the potential for quick rewards, while investing focuses on slow and steady growth.

 Conclusion

-Both trading and investing are great ways to make money, but they serve different purposes.
-If you want quick profits and have the time to analyse markets, trading investment could be for you.
-However, if you want to grow your wealth with less stress, investing in mutual funds or stocks is a better option.
+Both trading and investing can be ways to make money, but they serve different purposes.
+If you are looking for short-term opportunities and have the time to analyse markets, trading could be for you.
+However, if you want to grow your wealth over time with a long-term approach, investing in mutual funds or stocks may be more suitable.

 FAQs